 But this particular student didn’t have to face any of those consequences because his mother rescued him.
 As a result, he missed out on an important opportunity to learn from his mistakes.

 As with overparenting in general, parents rescue their children from situations like this for very understandable reasons.
 You love your children and hate to see them suffer.
 And you don’t want them to fail at anything, so you intervene and prevent painful failures.
 The trouble is that we learn a great deal from failures precisely because they are painful.
-The very act of rescuing a student from failure might save him from suffering the very consequence that would have motivated him to change.
+Rescuing a student from failure might save him from suffering the very consequences that would have motivated him to change.

 And what should you say if your child mentions something they perceive to be unfair in the classroom, or they mention a “bad teacher?”
 Should you rescue them then by intervening with the teacher?